This information was adapted from the National Eye Institute to help patients and their families search for general information.

 Yes.
-Immediate treatment for early stage, open-angle glaucoma can delay progression of the disease.
+Immediate treatment for early-stage, open-angle glaucoma can delay the progression of the disease.
 That’s why early diagnosis is very important.

 Glaucoma treatments include medicines, laser trabeculoplasty, conventional surgery, or a combination of any of these.
 While these treatments may save remaining vision, they do not improve sight already lost from glaucoma.

 As with laser surgery, conventional surgery is performed on one eye at a time.
 Usually, the operations are four to six weeks apart.
 Conventional surgery is about 60 to 80 percent effective at lowering eye pressure.
 If the new drainage opening narrows, a second operation may be needed.
 Conventional surgery works best if you have not had previous eye surgery, such as a cataract operation.